Redesigning and manufacturing oral dosage forms for optimal drug therapies

 This is therapeutically not optimal: the maximum drug concentration is high, promoting acute side effects, and the minimum and average are low, compromising the efficacy of the therapy.

 Fig. 3.
 Schematic of the drug concentration in blood after administering multiple particulate dosage forms. cd,b: drug concentration in blood; td: dosing interval; tr: gastric residence time; t: time.
-Image adapted from A.H.
-Blaesi et al., Int.
+Schematic adapted from A.H.
+Blaesi and N. Saka, Int.
 J. Pharm.
-(2022).
+(2024) 124360.

 Enzian’s Technology

-To mitigate the present limitations, the microstructure of Enzian dosage forms comprises a cross-ply structure of drug-containing fibers, Fig. 4.
+To mitigate the present limitations, the microstructure of Enzian dosage forms comprises a cross-ply structure of drug-bearing fibers, Fig. 4.

 Fig. 5.
-Schematic of the gastrointestinal passage of an Enzian gastroretentive dosage form.
-Adapted from A.H.
-Blaesi et al., Int.
+Schematic of the gastrointestinal passage of a gastroretentive fibrous dosage form.
+Schematic adapted from A.H.
+Blaesi and N. Saka, Int.
 J. Pharm.
-(2022).
+(2024) 124362.

 This mitigates acute side effects and maximizes the efficacy of the therapy.